sourcegraph/about/handbook/engineering/security/index.md

 **Medium changes**

 Medium changes operate on the same principle as small changes, except that the code owner is always the one driving it.
 These changes also include a documented test plan for validation of the security change.
+These changes are usually take no more than one week.

 **Large changes**

-Large changes are communicated through [RFCs](../../communication/rfcs/index.md).
+Changes that are cross-cutting or requiring greater than one week of effort are large, and communicated through [RFCs](../../communication/rfcs/index.md).
 The RFC provides as much context as possible about the issue, the reason for the change, and its relative importance and urgency.
 We collaborate on the RFC as a team, sharing the RFC with the Engineering Manager(s) for the impacted team for both feedback and [prioritizing](../../product/prioritizing.md).
 Upon approval, we create GitHub issues, labeling them with a new label, for the RFC (i.e RFC-214), sharing with the Engineering Manager.
 When possible, a member of the security team attends the planning session, to help provide input should more be needed.

 **Providing input**